Close

 Are you interested in studying business in Australia, but unsure about whether it’s the right fit for you?
 Or perhaps you’re wondering about what your prospects will look like after graduation?

-TOP REASONS TO STUDY BUSINESS
+WHAT ARE THE TOP REASONS TO STUDY BUSINESS?

-1. Graduate in demand
+1. Be a graduate in demand

 Studying business has traditionally been a solid career choice and remains in demand today as an increasingly globalised business market calls for managers and leaders who can help businesses navigate emerging technologies, complex projects and turbulent financial markets.
-The 2022 Corporate Recruiters Survey reported high demand of business post-graduates by corporations.
+The 2024 Corporate Recruiters Survey reported high demand of business post-graduates by corporations.

-Business analytics: the analytics sector is booming.
-An industry forecast indicates that globally, data as a service market is projected to reach $61.42 billion by 2026 (from $4.99 billion in 2018), registering a compound annual growth rate (CAGR) of 36.9% from 2019 to 2026.**
+The analytics sector is booming.
+An industry forecast indicates that globally, data as a service market is projected to reach $61.42 billion by 2026 (from $4.99 billion in 2018), registering a compound annual growth rate (CAGR) of 36.9% from 2019 to 2026.

 2. Strong salary expectations